jefdaj/ortholang/README.md

 Evaluation mechanics
 --------------------

-Although ShortCut feels like a scripting language, the way it actually runs commands is more closely analogous to a Makefile or a pipeline manager like Galaxy.
+While ShortCut feels like a scripting language, the way it runs commands is more closely analogous to [Make][7].
+(Actually, it uses [Shake][8].)
 When you ask it to calculate something, it:

 1. Maps each variable in the script to a filename like `<varname>.<type>`.
    For example `pcc6803.fna` or `cutoffs.num.list`.